What's Love Got to Do With It?

 I explained to Jane that the situation with her husband is not a matter of caring.
 It has ABSOLUTELY NOTHING to do with love or caring.
 Her husband’s brain is being held hostage in a sense, and in his mind he does not have a problem.
 That doesn’t mean that it’s true — it’s simply how his brain has been tricked by the alcohol and drugs.
 When her husband drinks or takes drugs, one of the oldest parts of the brain (the limbic system) is very pleased.
 This is the part of the brain that regulates such primitive behaviors as hunger, sex, pleasure, the fight/flight response, etc.

-Without getting into specifics of neuroscience (which I am hardly qualified to discuss), it is important to understand that an addicted person’s brain is telling him that he is doing something good when he drinks or uses.
+Without getting into specifics of neuroscience, it is important to understand that an addicted person’s brain is telling him that he is doing something good when he drinks or uses.
 The limbic system is responding “yes, yes!!”
 This is what is needed!!
 The very brain that would normally tell him that he is hurting the people around him and himself, is first and foremost responding to what it believes is good for survival.
 This is an automatic, unconscious activity.
 We eat when we’re hungry.
 We drink water when we’re thirsty.
 We don’t analyze this, we simply know it is what we need to do.
 If someone told us our eating was a problem, there is no way we would listen to him.
 We have to eat — our brain protects us and will not let us think otherwise.
 The person suffering from addiction is responding in much the same way.
 He has absolutely no idea that there is a problem.
 This is sometimes referred to as denial.

 I explained all that to Jane and left her with this: IT’S A BRAIN THING!!!
 IT’S A BRAIN THING!!!
 IT’S A BRAIN THING!!!!
 Did you get that?
 IT’S A BRAIN THING!!!
 It has absolutely nothing to do with caring, with love, with you or anyone else.
 It’s not a conscious, premeditated, hurtful thing.
 The addicted person needs to be freed from captivity, and until you get your own head on straight you will simply be part of the problem and not part of the solution.